 8. Keeping the Blinds Open During the Day

-9. Leaving Electronics Plugged in While on Vacation
+9. Leaving Electronics Plugged In

 “Everything from your entertainment system — think cable box, TV and speakers — to your home office to small kitchen appliances, like the toaster and coffee maker, continue to consume energy when plugged in even in the off mode,” Woroch said.
 “When going away for any length of time, get in the habit of unplugging such devices and appliances.”